threefoldtech/info_grid/src/faq/faq.md

 You can simply [run Docker in a virtual machine](https://docs.docker.com/desktop/install/ubuntu/) (Full VM and Micro VM) and then follow any instructions made for [Docker](https://docs.docker.com/).

 Since the ThreeFold Hub has a [Docker to flist converter](https://hub.grid.tf/docker-convert), you can also [convert the Docker image to an flist](../flist/flist_hub/convert_docker_image.md) and run it directly as a micro VM.

-Note that you can also run Docker in [Kubernetes](../playground/k8s.md).

 ### Can I convert an existing docker into an flist?